thao786/sodahead/README.md

 (defroutes app-routes
         (GET "/" [] (r/render "index.html" {:userID 798659 :mode 1})))
 ```
-Passed over parameters can be accessed as if they are defined locally (embedded in plain text).
+Passed over parameters can be accessed as if they were defined locally (embedded in plain text).
 For example, in index.html:
 ```
 <p>Your ID is %userID </p>
 ```